 The Avnet Azure Sphere MT3620 Starter Kit supports rapid prototyping of highly secure, end-to-end IoT implementations using Microsoft’s Azure Sphere.
 The small form-factor carrier board includes a production-ready MT3620 Sphere module with Wi-Fi connectivity, along with multiple expansion interfaces for easy integration of off-the-shelf sensors, displays, motors, relays, and more.
 The downloadable getting started tutorial guides developers through the development steps from board setup to application coding.

 The production-ready Sphere MT3620 module is based on the MediaTek MT3620 SoC, which includes built-in Microsoft security, Wi-Fi connectivity and the combined versatility and power of an Arm® Cortex™-A7 processor with the low overhead and real-time guarantees of two Arm Cortex-M4F microcontrollers.
 A suite of on-chip peripherals, real-time clock, Flash, and RAM are also available.
 In addition to the MT3620, the 33 x 22 mm module includes a dual-band Wi-Fi chip antenna and system clock.
-Up to 27 configurable GPIOs and three configurable serial ports (UART, I2C, or SPI) are provided as I/Os on the module.
+Up to 27 configurable GPIOs and three configurable serial interfaces (UART, I2C, or SPI) are provided as I/Os on the module.

 The carrier board connects the Sphere module I/Os to two MikroE Click sockets, an I2C Grove connector, a connector supporting the addition of a 128 x 64 OLED graphical display, a 3D accelerometer, 3D Gyro, temperature sensor, and an ambient light sensor.
 Debugging is accomplished through a USB-to-UART interface, which also provides the necessary 5V power for the board.